 President Obama announced the first-ever National Climate Plan for the United States in June 2013.
 Under the plan, the U.S. Environmental Protection Agency (EPA) will set carbon pollution...

-Pennsylvania is generating more electricity than it has in the past, but the good news is that it’s doing so while emitting less carbon dioxide pollution.
-In fact, new WRI analysis finds that Pennsylvania can reduce its CO2 emissions 21 percent below 2011 levels by 2020 just by complying with current policies and taking advantage of existing infrastructure.
-Achieving these reductions will allow Pennsylvania to meet moderately ambitious EPA power plant emissions standards, which are due to be finalized in 2015.
+Arkansas has already taken steps to reduce its near-term power sector CO2 emissions by implementing energy efficiency policies.
+And the state has the opportunity to go even further.
+In fact, new WRI analysis finds that Arkansas can reduce its CO2 emissions 39 percent below 2011 levels by 2020 by implementing new clean energy strategies and taking advantage of existing infrastructure.
+Achieving these reductions will allow Arkansas to meet moderately ambitious EPA power plant emissions standards, which are due to be finalized in 2015.